Retention Within Hamilton County

 Due to the Covid-19 pandemic, students' growth and learning decreased tremendously.
 Dr. Bray says that she's been given the order this year to not retain any students no matter how they are progressing in classes.
 She states, “We got the same directive last year not to retain anyone because coming out of the this Covid age there are so many children that have not done well academically, and adults also have struggled in providing them with the academic support that they need.
 But prior to Covid it was still a rarity to retain children because study after study after study shows that retention is not necessarily the answer.”
 The best thing for schools to do in order for kids to get back on track is to place structures and supports that aid students to get back where they need to be.

 At Orchard Knob, Dr. Bray and her faculty provide RTI, and that is a response to intervention.
-“Wherever the student is academically, we provide support for them through a pool out service to build that gap.”
+“Wherever the student is academically, we provide support for them through a pull out service to build that gap.”
 She encourages teachers to require their students to participate in online programs such as Fire and IReady.
 “Our two specific programs that we use that would address those areas of deficit so what we are charged to do as administrators is make sure that our teachers are trying and that they are providing support for kids with fidelity.”
 Dr. Bray’s advice to students struggling with their grade and at risk of being retained the next school year depends on their grade level.
 As students grow older and mature they seem to gain more understanding about their grades and how crucial they really are.
 “The advice that we give our students in elementary is to be about business.
 Being a Class Clown or not doing their work, laugh and enjoy it if you want to, but remember the reason why you are there.
 If you don't produce, if you don't do what the expectation is, then chances are you don't go on to the next level.”

 Part of what makes the problem of retention in schools complicated is that at times we send mixed messages.
 We say retention doesn’t work, but within Hamilton County, this sometimes means allowing students who don’t do the work and didn’t earn it go on to the next grade with students who have actually put in the work.
 In addition, Dr. Bray brings up the interesting question, what does a grade even mean?
 Maybe grades should be based on monitoring skill level and mastery of skills in ways we haven't considered before.